-Advocates of legal lane filtering argue that it gives motorcyclists more control on the roads, and allows them to move through busy traffic and into safer positions.
+Lane filtering is a big issue for many motorcyclists, and increasingly important when it comes to improving road safety and traffic congestion.
+Advocates of legal lane filtering argue that it gives motorcyclists more control on the roads and allows them to move through heavy traffic and into safer positions.

 At Maurice Blackburn Lawyers, we are strong advocates for a uniform national lane filtering standard.
 But while this is being developed, it's important the riders know what is legal, and what's not, right now.
 So what can you do, what can't you do, and where are the differences?